-Inquisitive, talkative, and very affectionate.
-That’s the Burmese cat in a nutshell.
-This cat originally comes from the Far East but actually enjoys being anywhere as long as there are loving people.
-Learn all about this lovely cat breed here!
+Eager to learn, talkative, and very affectionate.
+That’s the Burmese in a nutshell.
+Originally from the Far East, this cat actually enjoys being around anywhere, as long as there are loving people.
+Read all about this lovely cat breed here!

 In this blog: